IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The different types of provisions and the calculation principles applied are described below.

-When spent nuclear fuel is removed from a reactor and temporarily stored on-site, it requires conditioning, potentially after reprocessing (1), before being consigned to long-term storage.
+When spent nuclear fuel is removed from a reactor and temporarily stored on-site, it requires conditioning, before being consigned to long-term storage.

 • storage costs primarily comprise the costs of building and operating additional dry storage facilities and operating existing facilities, along with the costs of purchasing containers;